 Byron C. Wright Administration Building

 The Wright Administration Building (1969) houses senior administrative offices of the president, provost and vice presidents.
-Other administrative areas located there are Business Affairs, Student Affairs, Office of Planning, Research and Assessment, Special Projects and Research Administration, Internal Auditing, University Relations, Marketing and Communications, Government Relations and Foundation Accounting.
+Other administrative areas located there are Business Affairs, Student Affairs, Institutional Analytics, Special Projects and Research Administration, Internal Auditing, Marketing and Communications, Government Relations and Foundation Accounting.

 The McCutchan Exhibition Space, featuring a different exhibition each semester, is located in the Wright Administration Building.
 The Redwood Lounge connects the Wright Administration Building to the Science Center.